 Edinburgh is a city that it is impossible to be bored in.
 There are so many galleries, shops and historical landmarks to see that your visit is bound to be jam-packed full of sightseeing.
 However, if you want to explore the city on a budget, then Edinburgh is home to a wide range of activities and tourist attractions that are completely free!
 Without further ado, here are 13 of the best cheap things to do in Edinburgh.

 One of the easiest and cheapest ways to explore the city is by bike.
 Just grab your bike and pedal around the city, taking in all the sites as you go.
-If you do not fancy cycling in the busy Edinburgh streets, then you could make your way over to Portobello beach and enjoy a cycle with sea-views there!
-Travelling by bike also lets you explore the city without having to compete with other tourists and professionals for space on the pavement, making your journey through Edinburgh a much more enjoyable one.
+If you do not fancy cycling in the busy Edinburgh streets, then you could make your way over to Portobello beach and enjoy a cycle with sea views there!
+Travelling by bike also lets you explore the city without having to compete with other tourists and professionals.
+This will make your journey through Edinburgh a much more enjoyable one.

 2. Climb up Arthur’s Seat

 Whilst the 251-metre climb is steep; it will most certainly be worth it once you reach the top.
 With incredible views of the city from its peak, the skyline is especially beautiful if you complete your climb at sunset.
 The peaceful atmosphere at the top of Arthur’s seat is not to be missed and makes for a great picnic spot!
 All you need is some decent walking boots and a jacket (it will be cold at the summit), and you’re all set to go!

 This is one of our favourite cheap things to do in Edinburgh.
 Take your lunch and picnic blanket down to Princes Street Gardens and watch the world go by.
 Enjoy the last of the summer sun with some lemonade and soak up the sun.